2001 National League Division Series: Game 2

 In Game 2, Woody Williams of St. Louis faced Randy Johnson of Arizona.
 Johnson seemingly had the Cardinals in the first when he got Plácido Polanco to ground into a double play.
 But Édgar Rentería walked and the soon-to-be-named NL Rookie of the Year Albert Pujols hit his first playoff home run to make it 2–0.
 Williams hit a leadoff doubled in the third, moved to third on a sacrifice bunt, and scored on Polanco's sac fly that made it 3–0 Cardinals.
 The D'Backs scored a run in the eighth on Danny Bautista's groundout off of Steve Kline with runners on second and third (the run charged to Williams), but an errant throw to first by pitcher Miguel Batista in the ninth on Kerry Robinson's ground ball with runners on second and third gave the Cardinals that run back.
-Steve Kline got the save in the bottom of the ninth to even the series.
+Williams pitched seven excellent innings, and Steve Kline got the save in the bottom of the ninth to even the series.